vipinpatidar/Games/Readme.md

 - Win/Loss tracking
 - Score history

+# 🎮 Save Collision Game

+A classic game where player must jump dino so it not hit with obstacle.
+Built with HTML5 and JavaScript.

+## Overview

+Save Collision game is game where player dino have to jump when obstacle came near so it increase score otherwise obstacle will eat dino and game will be over .
+The game features:

+- Score system
+- Game music
+- Beautiful Animations
+- Collision detection

 # 🎮 Memory Game

 A classic concentration card game where players must match pairs of cards.
 Built with HTML5 and JavaScript.